logo

 Time and tokens are finite.
 Ideal code is not always achievable in one pass—and it shouldn't have to be.
 Topos lets you set pillar priorities so agents pursue the best program structure you can afford without burning cycles on dimensions you don't care about yet.
 Those preferences induce an order on the lattice: concrete instructions for exactly how to relax, medal by medal, instead of vague “polish everything” prompts.

 The framework draws on category theory—a branch of mathematics built to specify what we mean in messy, multi-dimensional domains.
-For readers who want the formal construction, the deep dive is below.
+For a gentler introduction, see Getting Started with Category Theory; for the formal construction, the deep dive is below.

-Topos doesn't score characters on a page.
-It parses code into graph representations of program structure and runs probes on those graphs.
-For v1.0.0 we launch with three independent pillars; the framework extends to new ones over time.
+Topos parses code into graph representations of program structure—abstract syntax trees, control-flow graphs, and dependency graphs—and runs structural probes on those graphs.
+For v0.3.0 we launch with three independent pillars; the framework extends to new ones over time.

 Each pillar maps to a specific graph family: